Last updated on September 6th, 2024 at 01:12 pm

 Corfu Liston is a complex of buildings facing the Esplanade, with arched ground-floor galleries which the locals call “Volta”

-The name was given by the word “list” which arrives from the Greek word “lista” that was used for the list of the Nobles (Libro d ‘Oro) as in the old days only the nobility were able to walk in this part in the city.
+The name was given by the word “list” which comes from the Greek word “lista” that was used for the list of the Nobles (Libro d ‘Oro) as in the old days only the nobility were able to walk in this part in the city.

 Today, the arcades of Liston are the busiest part of Corfu, it is filled with cafes, restaurants, and craft shops in general, and one that is busy all year round.